Eunit99/EDDI-Updated-functionalites/README.md

 6. Refresh the pages on your browser to view the changes.

 ### **Note:**
+##### You will need to study every piece of codes to understand their functionality, though I tried as much as I could to comment.
 You will have to reconfigure the chat `settings.js` file to work with EDDI's environment (just like it was done the last time); I just use this example of the chat flow to demonstrate the chat functionality.